Schnarek/Mustererkennung/README.md

 # Mustererkennung
-Measured data is missing
+Measured data is not included;
-Using FFT for spectrum analysing
+Using FFT for spectrum analysing;
-Using NNK for classification very basic of measured data plotting Multivariate normal distribution of data
+Using basic NNK for classification;
+plotting Multivariate normal distribution of data;